Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated flavor descriptions in `flavors.html`.
 - Everything is ready for release, let's write the `CHANGELOG` for **v2.2.0**.
 (A couple of templates and things might be done later today, as well as linking to them from certain components such as the `.drawer` which could benefit from that.)
 - Updated `CHANGELOG`, readying up for release.
 See you and **hugging cat** on the other side!

+# v2.2.1 Development Log

+## 20170522

+- After taking a break, started updating the documentation.
+Added the sample website codpen project to the `templates.html` page to help newcomers get started.
+- Added a small prompt for starring from the homepage.
+- Added an exclamation mark next to Edge in the `index.html` page to make sure people read the note.
+- Justify-aligned all paragraphs of text in documentation pages.
+- Fixed a couple of mistakes in the documentation pages.
+- Updated `navigation`'s `.drawer` documentation with better notes and examples.